Current as of December 2014 | Download print version (in PDF)

 Section 81 of the Election Code states that it is unlawful for any foreigner, whether a judicial or natural person, to aid any candidate or political party, directly or indirectly, or take part in or influence any election, or to contribute or make any expenditure in connection with any election campaign or partisan political activity.
 The Election Code also states that it is unlawful for any person, including a political party or public or private entity, to solicit or receive, directly or indirectly, any aid or contribution of whatever form or nature from any foreign national, government or entity for the purposes of influencing the results of an election (Philippine Omnibus Election Code Sections 81 and 96).

 The Philippine Constitution contains general provisions obligating the state to ensure access to education for all children (Constitution Article XIV Section 4).
+It also provides that no person shall be denied “equal protection of the laws” (Constitution Article III Section 1).
 There are no provisions in the Constitution or Corporation Code, however, that explicitly address discrimination by educational institutions on the basis of race.

 The following section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.